-At Haymarket Square in Chicago, Illinois, a bomb is thrown at a squad of policemen attempting to break up a labor rally.
+At Haymarket Square in Chicago, Illinois, a bomb is thrown at a squad of policemen attempting to break up what had begun as a peaceful labor rally.
 The police responded with wild gunfire, killing several people in the crowd and injuring dozens more.

 The demonstration, which drew some 1,500 Chicago workers, was organized by German-born labor radicals in protest of the killing of a striker by the Chicago police the day before.
 Midway into the rally, which had thinned out because of rain, a force of nearly 200 policemen arrived to disperse the workers.
 As the police advanced toward the 300 remaining protesters, an individual who was never positively identified threw a bomb at them.
 After the explosion and subsequent police gunfire, more than a dozen people lay dead or dying, and close to 100 were injured.

 The Haymarket Square Riot set off a national wave of xenophobia, as hundreds of foreign-born radicals and labor leaders were rounded up in Chicago and elsewhere.
 A grand jury eventually indicted 31 suspected labor radicals in connection with the bombing, and eight men were convicted in a sensational and controversial trial.
 Judge Joseph E. Gary imposed the death sentence on seven of the men, and the eighth was sentenced to 15 years in prison.
 On November 11, 1887, Samuel Fielden, Adolph Fischer, August Spies and Albert Parson were executed.